-By Order of the Board of Directors,

-Chairman and Chief Executive Officer

-Important Notice Regarding the Availability of Proxy Materials for the 2022 Annual Meeting of Shareholders To Be Held on May 10, 2022: electronic copies of the Notice of 2022 Annual Meeting of Shareholders, this proxy statement, our 2021 Annual Report to Shareholders and our Annual Report on Form 10-K for the year ended December 31, 2021 are available at www.proxyvote.com.
+By Order of the Board of Directors, Curtis C. Griffith Curtis C. Griffith Chairman and Chief Executive Officer Important Notice Regarding the Availability of Proxy Materials for the 2020 Annual Meeting of Shareholders To Be Held on May 19, 2020: This proxy statement and our 2019 Annual Report are available at www.proxyvote.com.